haziz09/wiim-now-playing/README.md

 ## First time use

 Use ``npm install`` to get all required packages after a fresh clone.
+Or if you get a newer version, it is advisable to get in sync with the packages with this command.

 Start the server using ``node .\server\index.js`` to start an instance.
 Or use ``nodemon`` to start and keep monitoring.